yhdesai/hacker-roadmap/README.md

 ## Want to become a penetration tester?

 Know about risks on the internet and how they can be prevented is very useful.
 Especially as a developer.
 Web hacking and penetration testing is the v2.0 of self-defense!
-But does know about tools and how to use them is really all you need to become a pen tester?
+But does know about tools and how to use them is really all you need to become a pentester?
 Surely not.
 A real penetration tester must be able to proceed rigorously and detect the weaknesses of an application.
 He must be able to identify the technology behind and test every single door that might be open to hackers.

 This repository aim first to establish a reflection method on penetration testing and explain how to proceed to secure an application.
-And secondly, to regroup all kind of tools or resources pen testers need. **Be sure to know basics of programming languages and Internet security before learning pen testing.**
+And secondly, to regroup all kind of tools or resources pen testers need. **Be sure to know basics of programming languages and Internet security before learning pen-testing.**

 Also, this is important to inform yourself about the law and what you are allowed to do or not.
-According to your country, the computer laws are not the same.
+According to your country, computer laws are not the same.
 First, check laws about privacy and surveillance : [Nine eyes countries](https://en.wikipedia.org/wiki/Five_Eyes#Other_international_cooperatives), [Five eyes](https://en.wikipedia.org/wiki/Five_Eyes) and Fourteen Eyes.
 Always check if what you're doing is legal.
 Even when it's not offensive, information gathering can also be illegal!

 ([Table of Contents](#table-of-contents))